Mindfulness-Based Professional Training

 - Prerequisites: Completion of the 8-week Mindfulness-Based Stress Reduction course

-The MBSR Practicum is for professionals who are interested in teaching Mindfulness-Based Stress Reduction or who want to integrative mindfulness into their work.
+The MBSR Practicum is for those who have completed 8-week MBSR course, in addition other preparation described below under "Preferred Prerequisites," and are interested in teaching Mindfulness-Based Stress Reduction or want to integrative mindfulness into their work.

 We wish to train teachers who are dedicated to their own mindfulness practice, and who intend to live what they teach.
 In most cases, this translates into daily sitting practice and regular attendance at silent, teacher-led retreats.